Russell Stannard

-Russell Stannard, (24.5 December 1931 – 4 July 2022) was a British high-energy particle physicist.
+Russell Stannard (24 December 1931 – 4 July 2022) was a British high-energy particle physicist.
+His interests included the relationship between science and religion.

-Stannard was born in London, England.
-He was a professor of physics at the Open University (later Professor Emeritus).
-In 1986, he was awarded the Templeton UK Project Award for "significant contributions to the field of spiritual values; in particular for contributions to greater understanding of science and religion".
+In 1986, he was awarded the Templeton Prize for "significant contributions to the field of spiritual values; in particular for contributions to greater understanding of science and religion".
 He was awarded the OBE for "contributions to physics, the Open University, and the popularisation of science" (1998) and the Bragg Medal and Prize of the Institute of Physics for "distinguished contributions to the teaching of physics" (1999).
 He was admitted as a Fellow of University College London in 2000.